UMT 29x38 white / N38 - magnetic pin

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these magnets have the potential to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Furthermore, miniscule components of these devices are able to complicate diagnosis after entering the body.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.